eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.2.0.md

 **Q. I'm dying too easily, how do I change the difficulty?**

 A. Change the difficulty settings in the main game menu and/or choose a lower headshop multiplier for the Human Damage mod (currently set to x5, so choose x2).
+Or read about the Better Locational Damage Mod in the Optional Mods section of this ReadMe.

 **Q. MO2 says there are missing masters and "the game will crash unless you install and enable the following plugins."**